 - Using electric mixer or a large spoon, completely mash and mix the ingredients together until mixture is smooth.

-- Put eggs on serving plate in covered container.
+Spoon or pipe mixture into eggs.
+Sprinkle with paprika and dried parsley flakes for garnish.
+Put eggs on serving plate in covered container.
 Refrigerate for a couple hours, until ready to serve.
+Enjoy!

 Here’s one more to pin on your Pinterest boards!